solidusio/solidus/guides/shipping.md

 ### Extensions

-There are a few Solidus extensions which provide additional shipping methods, including special support for fees imposed by common carriers, or support for bulk orders.
-See the [Spree Extension Registry](http://spreecommerce.com/extensions) for the latest information.
+There are a few Solidus extensions which provide additional shipping capabilities.
+See the [Solidus Extension List](http://extensions.solidus.io/) for the latest information.

 ### Writing Your Own